Yoga

 • to learn how to breathe properly

-• be more mindful
+• Become more present and mindful

-• integrate mind and body
+• Reconnect mind and body

-• find a like minded community
+• Find a supportive, like-minded community

-• relaxation
+• Experience deep rest and relaxation

-PERSONAL GROWTH
+PERSONAL GROWTH THROUGH YOGA

 “Yoga therapy is the process of empowering individuals to progress toward improved health and well-being through the application of the teachings and practices of Yoga.” -IAYT definition

-YOGA THERAPIST
+YOGA THERAPY

 Weekly